 Hong Kong Express was founded in 2003/4 by Stanley Ho.
 HNA Group subsequently became an investor eventually securing control together with local Hong Kong investors.
 To compete more effectively against Cathay Pacific/Dragon Air, over the years, Hong Kong Express was steadily integrated with Hong Kong Airlines with most internal functions unified other than those required to maintain a separate AOC, route rights and legal entity.

-- New business plan, re-establishing airline as Hong Kong’s LCC operating in a twin-brand strategy alongside Hong Kong Airlines
+- New business plan, re-establishing the airline as Hong Kong’s LCC operating under a twin-brand strategy alongside Hong Kong Airlines

 - New management team recruited from Mango and applied to a restructured organisation operating under revised and market competitive terms & conditions

 - Full separation from Hong Kong Airlines with fully independent shareholding and legal structure, management team and decision-making process

 - Revised fleet plan replacing B737-800’s with A320 family aircraft, with fleet growing from 5 X A320 CEO aircraft to over 25 A320 CEO/NEO and A321 CEO aircraft